Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Introduction

 Our manuscript is organized as follows.
 In sec.\ref{sec:HK_model}, we briefly overview the HK model.
 In sec.(\ref{sec:chi}), we derive and evaluate the charge susceptibility for the band HK model.
+This computation is done exactly.
+However, to couple to an electromagnetic (Maxwell) field to compute the dielectric function, we must also take into account the electric field generated by the electrons due to the Coulomb interaction.
+We include the Coulomb interaction self-consistently via the RPA to do so.
+Our treatment here then is precisely what is done in Fermi liquid theory (FLT).
+In both HK\cite{HKfixedp} and FLT, fixed points exist around which short-range interactions are irrelevant.
+No such fixed point has been shown to exist for either FLT or HK in the presence of the long-range Coulomb interaction.
+Nonetheless, motivated by the FL treatment, we treat the Coulomb interaction perturbatively within the RPA.
+In linear response theory, the system responds not to the applied probe potential $V_{\text{ext}}(q,\omega)$---which determines the density response response of the system---but to the total potential including the internal potential due to the charge of the electrons.
+The total potential can be written as $V_{\text{tot}}=V_{\text{ext}}(q,\omega)/\epsilon(q,\omega)$, where $\epsilon(q,\omega)$ is the dielectric function .
+Thus, near zeroes of the dielectric function the total potential $V_{\text{tot}}(q,\omega)$ diverges, resulting in an enhanced or ‘resonant’ response.
+The set of $(q, \omega)$ for which $\epsilon(q,\omega)$ is zero then defines the plasmon dispersion.
+The only approximation in this work then amounts using RPA to include the coupling to the Maxwell field.
 Then we compute the plasma frequency, the f-sum rule and the particle-hole continuum.
 Finally, in sec.~\ref{sec:current} we show how one can still obtain a valid definition of the current operator by taking into consideration the non-commutativity of $q\rightarrow 0$ and $L\rightarrow \infty$, thereby rectifying a recent paper\cite{guerci2024electrical} which asserted that such a procedure does not exist although no mention of this pathology was made.
-Finally, we discuss the intimate relationship between DMFT and band HK.
+The essence of this non-commutativity can be seen by examining the difference